Reset256/jinx/README.md

 # Improvements to do:

 - WatchService and it's duplicate events
+- Way to add separate files to index
+- Way to remove folders and files from index
 - Parallel write access to index
 - More available tokenization algorithms and ability to add your own regex for tokenization rules
 - Inject properties from `application.properties`